18F/cv_faq/_content/parents-and-children/while-school-is-out-can-my-child-hang-with-friend.md

 excerpt: "School dismissals and children"
 ---

-* The key to slowing the spread of COVID-19 is to limit contact as much as possible.
-While school is out, children should not have playdates with children from other households.
+* The key to slowing the spread of COVID-19 is to practice social distancing.
+While school is out, children should not have in-person playdates with children from other households.
 If children are playing outside their own homes, it is essential that they remain 6 feet from anyone who is not in their own household.
 * To help children maintain social connections while social distancing, help your children have supervised phone calls or video chats with their friends.
 * Make sure children practice [everyday preventive behaviors](https://www.cdc.gov/coronavirus/2019-ncov/prepare/prevention.html), such as washing their hands often with soap and water.
 Remember, if children meet outside of school in bigger groups, it can put everyone at risk.
 	* Revise spring break plans if they included non-essential travel.